aosasona/gitro/README.md

     > ghelp

+-> To install Express, Mongoose, Concurrently, Nodemon & Body-parser

+    > gexpress

--> To install ReactJS ReactDOM and React Router (v5)
+-> To install ReactJS, ReactDOM and React Router (v5)

     > greact

+-> To install MERN stack dependencies (ReactJS, ExpressJS and their dependencies)

+    > gmern

 -> To install and initialize TailwindCSS